wp-plugins/ozpost-multiquote/readme.txt

 == Installation ==
 <strong>Uploading in WordPress Dashboard </strong>
-Navigate to the 'Add New' in the plugins dashboard<br>
-Navigate to the 'Upload' area<br>
+Navigate to the 'Add New' in the plugins dashboard\n Navigate to the 'Upload' area\n
-Select woocommerce-shipping-ozpost_Vx.y.z.zip from your computer<br>
+Select woocommerce-shipping-ozpost_Vx.y.z.zip from your computer\n
-Click 'Install Now'<br>
+Click 'Install Now'\n
-Activate the plugin in the Plugin dashboard<br>
+Activate the plugin in the Plugin dashboard\n

 <strong>Using FTP</strong>
-Download woocommerce-shipping-ozpost_Vx.y.z.zip<br>
+Download woocommerce-shipping-ozpost_Vx.y.z.zip\n
-Extract the woocommerce-shipping-ozpost_Vx.y.z.zip directory to your computer<br>
-Upload the woocommerce-shipping-ozpost directory to the /wp-content/plugins/ directory<br>
-Activate the plugin in the Plugin dashboard<br>
+Extract the woocommerce-shipping-ozpost_Vx.y.z.zip directory to your computer\n Upload the woocommerce-shipping-ozpost directory to the /wp-content/plugins/ directory\n Activate the plugin in the Plugin dashboard\n

 == Upgrade Notice  ==
 V1.0.1 First public Release Upgrade Not applicable